PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Design.md

 After this module you'll gain a basic understanding and learn how to apply:
 1. Interaction Design;
 2. User Experience Design;
-3. Basic Human-Centered AI principles.
+3. Prototyping HCAI application using Wireframe software

 Table of contents:
-1. Interaction Design & User Experience Design: 3.5 hours
+1. Human-Centered AI Fundamentals & Application **Lecture**: 1.5 hours
-2. Human-Centered AI principles: 1.5 hours
+2. Interaction Design & User Experience Design: 3.5 hours
 3. Workshop: Applying UX, Interaction Design and HCAI on your project: 2.5 hours

 **Now, open your worklog and plan the different tasks for today there!**